udaisharma99/Non-Linear-Harmonic-Oscillator/README.md

 3. A surprising loss of accuracy was observed as the nonlinear constant increased.
 4. The cause of this loss was explored, and a plausible explanation was provided.

+Learnings:
+- Verification of Code by comparison with exact solutions: The preferred method whenever possible
+- Convergence of the L2 relative error norm at an expected rate is the strongest test
+- Use of Manufactured Solutions is often possible when no other exact solution is available
+- Verification of Calculations is always necessary.
+Correct code does not guarantee correct solutions

 This project leveraged the following skills:
 1. Jupyter Notebook
 2. Python